StefanIsMe/Threads.net-Writer/README.md

 ## Configuration

 You can adjust the behavior of the workflow by modifying the parameters in the `main.py` file, such as the maximum number of iterations or the temperature for the LLM.

+## Known Issues

+* **Complex Initial Drafts:** The writer may struggle with complex initial status updates and could go into indefinite loops if it cannot make the initial draft concise enough to write content within the character limit.
+* **Personal Content:** The quality of generated status updates for personal content tends to be poor, and the workflow may take a long time to complete.

+## Feature Roadmap

+* **Fact Checker Node:** Add a fact-checking node that compares the writer's draft with the initial user-provided draft to ensure factual accuracy.
+* **Improved Personal Content Generation:** Investigate and address the issues related to generating high-quality personal status updates, potentially by analyzing the specific challenges and exploring different prompting strategies or LLM fine-tuning.

 ## Contributing